Mark di Suvero: Art

 Di Suvero's sculptures and career were the subjects of the 1977 film, North Star: Mark di Suvero.
 The film was produced by François De Menil and by art historian Barbara Rose, and it featured music composed by Philip Glass.
 The film was released as a DVD in 2012.

-In May 2013, some of his most famous sculptures were exhibited in the Crissy Field park of San Francisco.
+In May 2013, some of his most famous sculptures were exhibited in Crissy Field in San Francisco.

+In 2023, di Suvero had a major exhibition at Nasher Sculpture Center in Dallas, Texas.

 Critics

 Some critics deny the novelty of di Suvero's art, arguing he just inflated an established concept to greater dimensions.
 In 1975, William Rubin argued he merely vulgarized the style of abstract expressionism set forth by Willem de Kooning and Franz Kline.
 When Pax Jerusalemme was installed in a prominent spot in front of the Legion of Honor in 2000, Kenneth Baker in the San Francisco Chronicle dismissed it as "mediocre."
 But remarking on the installation of the artist's colossal E=MC 2 at the Storm King Art Center, Jason Farago in the New York Times wrote that di Suvero "understands better than almost any artist the distinction between size and scale—and this serene work, breathing easy in Storm King's largest field, feels as approachable as a family member."